Grass snake care is not overly involved.

 All snakes love meat and they like it in the form of whole animals.
 Most pet snakes eat rodents of different sizes.
 The easiest way to provide these is to get frozen mice or rats and thaw them before feeding.

 Feed young grass snakes a defrosted pinky mouse.
 As the snake grows, its food size grows as well until it can feed on larger mice and jumbos.
-An adult grass snake should eat once every two weeks.
-They can become overweight when fed on a weekly basis.

 Keep snake food separate from other food for health reasons.
 A grass snake sometimes eats a huge amount of food, but other times it will eat less.
 It’s good to have enough at hand just in case.